ARCI Dark Sky Bollard Light with 590nm LEDs and Backlight Shield

 Shields and Accessories

-Shields and accessories can further enhance the performance of dark sky compliant fixtures by providing additional light control.
-Shields, in addition to optics, can help direct light output and reduce unwanted spillage to neighboring properties.
-More typically, shields are used to block light in one direction or to partially obscure the light source in a light fixture.
-Some new shield designs are extremely effective and were developed to obscure one or two LEDs.
+Shields and accessories are crucial additions that can significantly enhance the performance of dark sky compliant light fixtures by providing greater control over light distribution.
+Shields are particularly effective in directing the light output and minimizing unwanted light spillage onto neighboring properties.
+They are typically used to block light from traveling in certain directions or to partially obscure the light source within a fixture, reducing glare.
+Some modern shield designs are highly effective, specifically crafted to obscure only one or two LEDs, allowing for precise control over light pollution.

 Shielding one or two LEDs is a new way to obscure the light source and minimize glare